FREQUENTLY ASKED QUESTIONS

 Yes!
-We support children of all needs, including English language learners and those with special needs.
-Our teaching and learning model is particularly attractive to families of students with diverse needs because it includes hands-on instruction that is highly differentiated.
+We support children of all needs, including English-language learners and those with special needs.
+Our teaching and learning model is particularly attractive to families of students with diverse needs because it includes hands-on instruction that is tailored to meet the needs of every child.
 Students receive focused attention to their needs and strengths, as teachers implement individualized instruction based on data-driven assessments.

 In some cases, we have successfully transitioned students who used to attend schools with more restrictive learning settings to CWC’s general education setting; we are proud that many students are thriving because of our model.